Case Studies

 The problem, however, is that New York and London are two entirely different cities.
 In an attempt to capture the lower-end market, Hailo failed on the supply side.
 They partnered with yellow cab drivers in New York, assuming their driving needs and digital habits mirrored those of London’s black cab drivers.

 This assumption was false.
 An oversimplified UX and technical payment issues led to a quick demise.
-In our experience, failing to localize the supply-side workflow results in massive service failure—Hailo experienced an 80% rejection rate on orders within the app.
+In our experience, failing to localize the supply-side workflow results in massive service failure.
+Hailo experienced an 80% rejection rate on orders within the app.

-Current market data confirms this risk: 2026 research indicates that 28% of users uninstall apps within 30 days when the core utility is blocked by UX friction.
+Current market data confirms this risk: 2026 research indicates that approximately 28% of users uninstall apps within 30 days when the core utility is blocked by UX friction.
 Ultimately, Hailo abandoned North America to focus on other regions, highlighting that even significant capital cannot save a product from poor localization and supply-side neglect.

 Falling in love with the product instead of the problem: A recipe for killed apps

 Let’s examine a classic Google example.
 Google Wave was a real-time collaboration tool that was eventually shuttered because it failed to bridge the gap between "cool tech" and "useful product."
 The primary reason for its failure was a fundamental lack of promotion tailored to the average user.
 By keeping the service invite-only and featuring an onboarding video over an hour long, Google effectively locked out the non-techies who drive mass-market adoption.
+This poor positioning makes it impossible to scale.

 How to avoid being one of the killed apps: Building a product that hooks people instantly